sz3/turbopump/README.md

   This is too complicated to describe in a todo.
 It will be cool though.
 * a "transient" mode, where keys are only kept until they have been successfully propagated to the destination.
-* API for function callbacks on key execution.
-Hook for arbitrary code execution via system()?
+* API for function callbacks on key modification.
+Hook for arbitrary code execution via fork/popen()?
 * dynamic membership -- authenticated (signed) peer removal.
 * libnice NAT traversal.
 Maybe.
 UDT is in the way.
 * deleted key cleanup (age-out of deleted metadata)
 * directory indexing.
-Somewhat intertwined with deleted key cleanup
+Somewhat intertwined with deleted key cleanup, along with a concept I call "collections".
 * windows support...?